realknightofni/alphabot/README.md

 - `./secrets/discord_token` → available in the container at `/run/secrets/discord_token`
 - `./secrets/google_api_creds.json` → available in the container at `/run/secrets/google_api_creds`

+## Viewing Images

+There is a simple web app hosted on [localhost:8080](http://localhost:8080/) to browse the download/output images

 ## Volumes and Data

 This compose file defines two named volumes that persist data outside the container: